About Traidcraft - the home of fair trade!

 So as you can imagine, options for the honest small-scale coffee bean grower were incredibly limited.
 Traidcraft provided the growers with the opportunity to sell their beans to the retailer directly, whilst paying more than the usual market price.
 They sought out small-scale and community growers and traditional craftspeople whose lives depended on their skills, and who struggled to match what the big companies demanded.
 Their partnership with Traidcraft was going to be life-changing.

 But Traidcraft wanted to do even more.
 The team wanted to get to know the farmers, understand their needs, their dreams, and their ambitions.
 What we understand today as the principles of fair trade all started with pioneers like Traidcraft — who dared to travel around the world and listen to the people whose products we all take for granted.
-As time went by, Traidcraft focused on working with their producers to improve the quality of their products as well as their origins.
-The artisans and farmers can now be even more proud of what they’ve made and grown.
+As time went by, Traidcraft focused on working with their producers to improve the quality of their products.
+The artisans and farmers could now be even more proud of what they’ve made and grown.
 Fair trade is no longer about aid.
 Since it's inception Traidcraft have been helping farmers, producers and communities from around the Globe – it’s about respecting the artisan and the consumer together.

 In 1992, Traidcraft jointly founded the Fairtrade Foundation and helped establish the standards that underpin today's well-known Fairtrade Mark.
 Getting big companies to adapt to the principles of fair trade hasn't been easy, but Traidcraft has been instrumental in making this happen.

-Their ever-expanding team founded their sister charity (Traidcraft Exchange) in 1986, and they’ve since worked tirelessly to make sure that the UK Government rules against the worst extremes of corporate leading.
+Traidcraft's ever-expanding team founded their sister charity (Traidcraft Exchange) in 1986.
+Since then, Traidcraft Exchange has since worked tirelessly to make sure that the UK Government rules against the worst extremes of corporate abuse.

 It was due to the determination of the Traidcraft campaigns team in 2013 that resulted in the government setting up an official Supermarket Watchdog, with the legal power to fine supermarkets who pressured their suppliers into unethical or harmful situations.